awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ### Capacity<a name="environments-create-wizard-capacity"></a>

-Configure the compute capacity of your environment and **Auto Scaling Group** settings to optimize the number of instances you're using\.
+Configure the compute capacity of your environment and **Auto Scaling group** settings to optimize the number of instances you're using\.

-![\[Auto Scaling Group section in the Modify capacity configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-capacity.png)
+![\[Auto Scaling group section in the Modify capacity configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-capacity.png)
 + **Environment type** – Choose **Load balanced** to run the Amazon EC2 instances in your environment behind a load balancer, or **Single instance** to run one instance without a load balancer\.
 **Warning**
 A single\-instance environment isn't production ready\.
 If the instance becomes unstable during deployment, or Elastic Beanstalk terminates and restarts the instance during a configuration update, your application can be unavailable for a period of time\.
 Use single\-instance environments for development, testing, or staging\.
 Use load\-balanced environments for production\.